ampproject/amphtml/.github/ISSUE_TEMPLATE/cherry_pick_template.md

 ---

----
-name: Cherry-pick template
-about: Used to request a cherry-pick.
-See go.amp.dev/cherry-picks
-title: "\U0001F338 Cherry-pick request for #<ISSUE_NUMBER> into #<RELEASE_ISSUE> (Pending)"
-labels: 'Type: Release'
----

 <!--
 MUST: Replace *everything* in angle brackets in the title AND body of this issue.
 MUST: Update issue labels to indicate which channels the cherry-pick is going into.